ktorio/ktor-documentation/topics/request.md

 ```
 {src="snippets/_misc_client/RequestMethodWithoutParams.kt" interpolate-variables="true" disable-links="false"}

-Note that this function allows you to [receive a response](response.md) in various ways.
-In this example, we receive a response as an `HttpResponse` object.
+Note that this function allows you to receive a response as an `HttpResponse` object. `HttpResponse` exposes API required to get a response body in various ways (a string, a JSON object, etc.) and obtain response parameters, such as a status code, content type, headers, and so on.
+You can learn more from the [](response.md) topic.

 > `request` is a suspending function, so requests should be executed only from a coroutine or another suspend function.
 You can learn more about calling suspending functions from [Coroutines basics](https://kotlinlang.org/docs/coroutines-basics.html).